ukmaker/VDPtoTFT/README.md

 If the sync signal stays low for more than one line-time (64 us), TIM3 will detect this as a vertical sync, and raise an interrupt.
 This is used by the state-machine running in the main() loop to initiate the DMA transfer from the RGB buffer to either the SPI unit or GPIO Port C if a parallel TFT is being used.

 ![SPI](./images/SPI.PNG)
 If SPI is being used, the transfer happens in 4 blocks because the maximum size for a single DMA transfer is 65536 transfers.
 One full frame holds 256 pixels * 192 lines * 2 bytes of data = 98,304 transfers (SPI config for my screen is in bytes).
 I.e. too many transfers for a single DMA session.
 The SPI interface is clocked at 42.8MHz, even though the datasheet for the chip used in my display (ILI9341) says the maximum SPI clock speed is 10MHz!
-Even so, there just is enough time in one frame to sample and transfer all the data so instead the state machine runs a sample for a frame and then takes a frame to refresh the screen.
+Even so, there just is not enough time in one frame to sample and transfer all the data so instead the state machine runs a sample for a frame and then takes a frame to refresh the screen.
 This is visible as 30Hz flicker on the screen.
 I have ordered a TMS9129 to use in place of the TMS9128.
 The TMS9129 is the European version which has a 50Hz refresh rate rather than the 60Hz of the TMS9128.
 With this lower frame rate I think I'll be able to refresh the screen over SPI at a full 50Hz, thus eliminating the flicker.

 ![Parallel](./images/Parallel.PNG)
 If a parallel interface is being used the DMA controller can transfer the entire 49K RGB buffer in one go at 60Hz, so there is no flicker.
-The parallel interfacec is running at 10MHz.
+The parallel interface runs at 10MHz.

+# Building
+This is a project built using the STM32CubeIDE and the STM32 HAL.
+If this offends you, feel free to fork my repo and rewrite it in whatever manner you choose.

+For now, there is little to do to build this other than

+- Install STM32CubeIDE if you haven't already got it
+- Download this repo
+- Open the project in the IDE and build it
+- Connect the Nucleo to the display of your choice (see below)
+- Connect the Nucleo to your VDP
+- Plug everything in
+- Click Run in the IDE

+## Connecting Your Display